laspy/laspy/docs/basic.rst

 Point Format
 ------------

-The dimensions available in a file are dictated by the point format id.
+The dimensions available in a file are dictated by the point format.
 The tables in the introduction section contains the list of dimensions for each of the point format.
 To get the point format of a file you have to access it through the las object: